osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/content/main/shared-content/installation/system-requirements.md

 | Debian 10<br>Ubuntu 20.04 | ARM64 | <code>[!include[installer](../_includes/inline/installer-name.md)]-arm64_.deb</code>  | ARM 64-bit processors |

 Alternatively, you can use tar.gz files with binaries to build your own custom installers or containers for Linux.
 For more information on installing the adapter with Docker containers, see <xref:InstallUsingDocker>.

+**Note:** Any file exceeding 100MB requires more system memory.

+## PI Web API compatibility

+This version of PI Adapter for Structured Data Files compatible with PI Web API 2021 and later.